VULNERABILITY DIGEST FROM ACTION1

 Agent-based approach

-The key advantage of this approach is that agent and server can create an encrypted tunnel and exchange data without fear of compromise.
+The key advantage of this approach is that the agent and server can create an encrypted tunnel and exchange data without fear of compromise.
 Accordingly, this option is recommended for cloud-based patch management solutions.

-However, using agents can lead to performance degradation on the device, or even to a Blue Screen of Death (BSOD) in extreme cases such as a poor-quality agent update from the vendor.
+However, using agents can lead to performance degradation on the device or even to a Blue Screen of Death (BSOD) in extreme cases, such as a poor-quality agent update from the vendor.
 Also, APT groups look for vulnerabilities in agents that they can abuse to execute their code on the device.

 Agent-less approach